Microsoft Azure in Regulated Environments

 In Production

-A national insurance company engaged us to migrate their claims processing platform to Azure under SOC 2 Type II and HIPAA requirements.
-The platform processes 1.2 million claims per month.
-We delivered the migration in 14 weeks, implementing Azure Policy initiatives for both frameworks, Entra ID Conditional Access hardening, private endpoint networking for all PaaS services, and immutable audit log storage.
-The client achieved their SOC 2 Type II certification 8 months after go-live, with the Azure compliance dashboard output cited as primary evidence for infrastructure controls.
+A national health system engaged us to migrate their patient engagement platform to Azure under HIPAA with a parallel SOC 2 Type II requirement.
+The platform handles 4 million member interactions per month across web, mobile, and IVR channels.
+We delivered the migration in 16 weeks with full HIPAA technical safeguard configuration: Entra ID Conditional Access hardening with device compliance enforcement, Private Endpoint networking for App Service, SQL Database, and Storage, Customer-Managed Keys for all PHI-bearing storage, and immutable Activity Log archival.
+The client achieved their SOC 2 Type II certification 9 months after go-live with the Azure compliance dashboard output cited as primary evidence for infrastructure controls.
+No audit findings against the Azure layer in either the SOC 2 audit or the subsequent HIPAA risk assessment.

 Ready When You Are